irmlma/mobility-metrics/README.md

 ## Evaluate mobility behavior using mobility metrics

-Dataset distribution plots will be shown after metric calculation.
-Input data of location visit sequences should be stored in the `data\input` folder.
+Dataset distribution plots will be shown after metric calculation, and stored in the `.\data\input` folder (will be created if not existing).
+Input data of location visit sequences should be stored in the `.\data\input` folder.
 We implement basic mobility metrics as follows:

 ### Basic metrics
 Run